CAN Bus Signal Events/Alerts - Identify, Notify & Visualise

 Want to be notified about critical events across your fleet?

 You can deploy the CANedge2/CANedge3 across a fleet of vehicles to collect data to your own AWS S3 bucket, automatically DBC decode it and visualize it in telematics dashboards using Grafana-Athena.
-By extending this with the alert functionality, you can easily set up alerts for critical events such as low tire pressure, DTCs, speeding, entering/exiting geofences and more.
+By enabling event detection, you can easily set up alerts for critical events such as low tire pressure, DTCs, speeding, entering/exiting geofences and more.
 Through the AWS SNS topic functionality, you can add/remove subscribers and select the method (email, SMS, ...).

 Super charge your big data CAN/LIN diagnostics